Luc Millecamps

 Luc Millecamps (born 10 September 1951) is a Belgian retired footballer who played as a defender.
-During his career he played for K.S.V.
-Waregem.
+Born in Waregem, he played for K.S.V.
+Waregem his whole professional career.
 He earned 35 caps for the Belgium national team, and participated in UEFA Euro 1980 and the 1982 FIFA World Cup.

 He is the brother of fellow ex-footballer Marc Millecamps.